 For scheduled retreats, check-in time is one half hour before the retreat is scheduled to begin.
 For groups, the check in time will be established with the leader in advance of the retreat.
-For private retreats we ask that you arrive between 10:00 a.m. and 5:00 p.m.
+For private retreats we ask that you arrive between 9:30-3:30 p.m.
 Special arrangements can be made if necessary.

 Please come to Sophia Center on the main floor of the Feeney building to check in.
 The entrance to Sophia Center is on the south side of the building.
 If you are staying overnight, please leave your bags in the car until you are registered and have your room location and key.

-Once the COVID-19 threat has lessened, and we are again able to welcome guests, they are always welcome for Liturgy of the Hours and Eucharist.
-If you are new to Sophia Center, one of the sisters will provide a brief orientation for you and find you a place in chapel.
-A schedule for prayer times can be found in your room.
+Guests are welcome for Liturgy of the Hours and Eucharist.
+If you are new to Sophia Spirituality Center, one of the sisters will provide a brief orientation for you and find you a place in chapel.
+A schedule for prayer times can be found at Sophia Center and also in your room.
 Out of respect for the group gathered for prayer, please plan to arrive at least five minutes early for the service.

 We suggest comfortable clothes, appropriate for the season, as well as comfortable walking shoes.
 You may find a light sweater helpful for meeting rooms.
 In the chapel, the dining room and meeting rooms, we suggest “business casual”.
 If you plan to join the sisters in the chapel, we prefer that shorts not be worn.